 5.2.
-Overview of the SAR satellite missions
+Overview of the SAR Satellite Missions

-A general overview of the main SAR satellite missions, from 1992 to 2022, is reported in Figure 9.
+A general overview of the main SAR satellite missions from 1992 to 2022 is reported in Figure 9.
 Since 2007, the second generation of space-borne SAR missions, including (i) the mission COSMO- SkyMed (CSK), developed by the Italian Space Agency (ASI) in collaboration with the Italian Minister of Defence, (ii) the TerraSAR-X (TSX), developed by the German Aerospace Centre (DLR), and (iii) the European satellites Sentinel-1A/B (SNT) of the European Union's Earth Observation Programme Copernicus, implemented in partnership with the European Space Agency (ESA), provided a spatial resolution of metres for the pixels and a temporal resolution of a few days (i.e., 12 days for SNT and up to 1 day for CSK).
-These new advancements allowed to increase the density of PSs extracted from high-resolution SAR data up to 5 times, compared to the first-generation SAR mission with a medium resolution, i.e., the RADARSAT-1 and the Envisat missions.
-The provision of a very high spatial density, a wider coverage, and the capability to detect deformations with a millimetre accuracy, has driven the use of satellite remote sensing towards the analysis of deformations in large infrastructure including bridges, roadways and airport runways.
+These new advancements increased the density of PSs extracted from high-resolution SAR data up to five times compared to the first-generation SAR missions with medium resolution, i.e., the RADARSAT-1 and the Envisat missions.
+The provision of a very high spatial density, a wider coverage and the ability to detect deformations with a millimetre-level accuracy, has driven the use of satellite remote sensing towards the analysis of deformations in large infrastructure facilities, including bridges, roadways and airport runways.
 Specifically, the MT-InSAR techniques have proven very effective in infrastructure monitoring.